 Embracing new data management technologies and artificial intelligence (AI) can support the implementation of best practices in the context of social and environmental performance for corporations with multiple sites.
 It’s also become necessary to manage social performance data, which has become such an important factor for proactive and strategic decision-making.

 The challenges of an interconnected world

 Today’s world is interconnected.
 People are aware of the activities of corporations located thousands of kilometers away.
-They have an opinion on these organizations and their operations.
-It’s now possible for people to (at different degrees) influence the course of the project of a corporation in a much shorter period of time than a decade ago when information was flowing much slowly across the different stakeholders involved.
+They have opinions about these organizations and their operations.
+It’s now possible for people to (at different degrees) influence the course of a corporation’s project or program in a much shorter period of time than a decade ago when information was flowing more slowly across the different stakeholders involved.